Arraying/Arraying.de/content/post/2021-11-06-antifraud.md

 I decided to write a suite dedicated to the algorithm, called [Andy](https://github.com/Arraying/Andy).
 Instead of Levenshtein distance, I opted to [normalize](https://stackoverflow.com/questions/45783385/normalizing-the-edit-distance) the Levenshtein distance.
-That way, I had a continous range `[0-1]` of how similar two strings are, from completely different to identical.
+That way, I had a continous range `[0-1]` of how similar two strings are, from completely different to identical respectively.

 The first problem was actually getting the domain from the link.
 Using `urllib` I could parse the domain (`netloc`).